 Sometimes tooth decay will be too severe to treat with a traditional dental filling.
 In these cases, there are more advanced dental restorations that may be used.
 Inlays and onlays are the next step up from dental fillings in terms of restoration.
 These are able to replace larger amounts of tooth structure, such as the biting surfaces of the teeth (the cusps).

 For serious tooth decay, dental crowns can be used to cap a seriously injured tooth.
 These are aesthetic caps that help strengthen the tooth and protect it from further damage.
-Dental crowns are also used t cap Troy dental implants for people who are missing teeth.
+Dental crowns are also used to restore dental implants for people who are missing teeth.

 Determining the Best Treatment for You